camsaul/methodical/README.md

 #### `:after` methods

-All applicable `:after` methods are invoked after the primary method, in order from least-specific (String before Object) to most-specific.
+All applicable `:after` methods are invoked after the primary method, in order from least-specific (Object before String) to most-specific.
 Like `:before` methods, (by default) the result of the previous method is threaded thru as the last argument of the next function:

 ```clj